 Switching to a tablet can be a completely new experience if you’ve never tried one but is a good alternative if you only want to browse the web and check your email.
 Being lightweight means they are ultra-portable and if you don’t like the onscreen keyboard there’s always the option of buying and attaching a small external one.

 If you’ve been using an old pc for some time you’ll be surprised at how fast any new machine will be but here’s a guide to the technical stuff if you want to compare models, and for more information about what’s going on inside take a look at the article: Computers simplified.

 • RAM/Memory – A sensible minimum is 4 to 8GB which should be more than sufficient for most every day tasks.
 Having more will result in a quicker computer which is better able to cope with multi-tasking but unless you need a really speedy system for a specific purpose there won’t be any noticeable difference if you have any more than this.

 • Hard drive/storage – 500GB is a minimum these days but for storing large amounts of photos or videos 1000GB (1TB) or more would be a better option.

 Some computers come with an SSD – Solid State Drive – which, because of the lack of moving parts, is faster and more efficient.
 It will also put the price up!

 • The operating system is going to be Windows 10, so prepare for a change if you’ve been used to Vista or Windows 7 (see my blog on Windows 10 for more information).

 I won’t be going into any detail here about the different types of processor available for desktops and laptops as your budget will largely determine what sort of system you buy, but even a low end pc nowadays will perform at a reasonable pace.

 *Usually towards the end of November.

-For help or advice on buying a new machine give me a call on 01452 506529 or send me a message via my contact page.
+If you would like help or advice buying a new machine give me a call on 01452 506529 or send me a message via my Contact page.